Skip to main content

 Taylor Jenkins Reid

 Glamorous and plotty enough for entertainment readers, but the examination of identity, sexuality, and fame has real weight.
+One of the most consistent book-club crowd-pleasers of the past five years.

 1. Rotate Priorities